leopontes1989/poo_express/README.md

-# Transactions API
+# Trybeteca API

-App para gestão financeira desenvolvida no conteúdo do dia BE8.3.
+App para gestão de bibliotecas desenvolvida no conteúdo do dia BE10.1.

 ## Como executar?